amidaware/trmm-docs/docs/faq.md

 If you wish to stray from the [easy install](../install_server/#option-1-easy-install) of a standard install in a VPS, you need to have the knowledge on how to troubleshoot your own custom environment.

-The most common reasons you're running a proxy is:
+The most common reasons you're running a proxy are:

 1. Because you only have a single public IP and you already have something on Port 443. **Workaround**: Get another public IP from your ISP.
 2. Because you want to monitor traffic for security reasons: You're a [Networking Wizard](../unsupported_guidelines).